 MAYFLOWER MAS 400

-TRIMARAN - The Mayflower Autonomous Ship (MAS) marking the 400th anniversary of the Pilgrim Founding Fathers voyage across the Atlantic in 1620, was put in the water for fitting out in September 2020.
+50' TRIMARAN - The Mayflower Autonomous Ship (MAS) marking the 400th anniversary of the Pilgrim Founding Fathers voyage across the Atlantic in 1620, was put in the water for fitting out in September 2020.

 On a more positive note, there are other measures in play that we hope will slow the tide of plastic entering the ocean ecosystem, meaning that SeaVax may not be needed.
-We'll be promoting those other measures, while SeaVax waits in the wings for another organization to resurrect in 10-20 years, as examples of re-make timescales.
+We'll be promoting policy changes, like our 7Seven Point Plan, while SeaVax waits in the wings for another organization to resurrect in 10-20 years, as examples of re-make timescales.
 Meantime, the adaptable, Boyan Slat, is making progress with his river filtration Interceptors.
 Well done to Boyan and all others chipping away at the problem.

-While SeaVax remains on simmer, pending support, the Foundation is actively consortium building to field a vessel that is not only capable of autonomous navigation, but is designed to raise the water speed record for solar powered electric ships and push forward other technology like autonomous anchoring.
-In this case a yacht christened the Elizabeth Swann, after the famous character in Disney's Pirates of the Caribbean will attempt to raise the current record from 5.3 knots, to (at least) over 7.5 knots, but aiming higher.
+The other major challenge is zero emission shipping.
+The Foundation is actively consortium building to field a vessel that is not only capable of autonomous navigation, but is designed to raise the water speed record for solar powered electric ships and push forward other technology like autonomous anchoring.
+In this case a yacht christened the Elizabeth Swann, after the famous character in Disney's Pirates of the Caribbean, will attempt to raise the current record from 5.3 knots, to over 7.5 knots, but aiming higher.

 LINKS & REFERENCE